Demafelis employer arrested in Lebanon

 “Assaf’s arrest is a critical first step in our quest for justice for Joanna and we are thankful to our friends in Kuwait and Lebanon for their assistance.”

-Assaf and his Syrian wife, Mona, have been the subjects of an Interpol manhunt after Demafelis’ body was discovered inside a freezer in their abandoned apartment in Kuwait earlier in February.
+Assaf and his Syrian wife, Mona, have been hunted by the Interpol after Demafelis’ body was discovered inside a freezer in their abandoned apartment in Kuwait earlier in February.

-The death of Demafelis led to the total ban on the deployment of OFWs to Kuwait.
+The death of Demafelis prompted President Rodrigo Duterte to order a total ban on the deployment of OFWs to Kuwait.

 Please follow our commenting guidelines.